pyarya/arysite/src/content/projects/shawarma-sheriff.md

 ---
-title: Shawarma Sheriff Discord Bot!
+title: Discord Bot // Shawarma Sheriff
 description: Discord bot with leaderboard and point tracking, a little like cookie-clicker.
 author: aryan
 image: